Xilinx/VMC_Help/HDL/scale/README.md

-Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog Boxes](common-options-in-block-parameter-dialog-boxes-aa1032308.html).
+Other parameters used by this block are explained in the topic [Common Options in Block Parameter Dialog Boxes](../../GEN/common-options/README.md).

-## Xilinx LogiCORE
+## LogiCORE

-The Scale block does not use a Xilinx LogiCORE™.
+The Scale block does not use a LogiCORE™.